timmcnamara/three-words-a-day/README.md

 # Three Words a Day

-A simple React application built using styled components.
+A simple React application built using styled components and Context API.